mvolkmann/blog/src/rust.md

 ## <a name="traits">Traits</a>

-A trait describes an interface that types can implement.
+A trait describes an interface that any number of types can implement.
+Any trait can be implemented on a type defined in the current crate.
+A trait defined in the current crate can be implemented on any type, even those in the standard library.
-However, the trait, the type, or both must be defined in the current crate.
+But a trait defined outside the current crate cannot be implemented on a type defined outside the current crate.
-A Rust program cannot implement an externally defined trait on an externally defined type.
 For example, the `std::vec::Vec` type does not implement the `std::fmt::Display` trait and this implementation cannot be added.